markfjohnson/dcos112-metrics/Installation/README.md

     ![](https://github.com/markfjohnson/dcos112-metrics/blob/master/Installation/images/Prometheus_graph_view.png?raw=true)

 ## Become familiar with Grafana
-1. Use the Public IP address for your cluster to access Grafana at port 9094
+1. Use the Public IP address for your cluster to access Grafana at port 9094.

+   The user login for Grafana is **admin/admin**.

 2. Create a Prometheus Datasource
 ```aidl
 Marks-MacBook-Pro:Installation markjohnson$ dcos prometheus endpoints prometheus